leberhartphillips/Ceuta_OPEN/README.md

   Columns are defined as:

-  1.	`species`: species of plover captured (all snowy plover in this case)
+  1.	`species`: species of plover (all snowy plover ‘SNPL’ in this case)
   2.	`population`: population at which capture was made (all Ceuta in this case)
   3.	`year`: year during which capture was made
   4.	`site`: site at which capture was made